 - Promotional Incentives: these can come in many forms: lower or no lot premium, free basement finishes, floor upgrades, or other incentives.
 The sales staff will usually freely provide this information to you.

-A home that was constructed by the builder before they have a buyer, generally this is a great option for buyers who want new construction but don’t have time for a dirt start.
-Builders have become very careful how many spec homes they have in inventory after the 2008 housing crisis.
+A home that was constructed by the builder before they had a buyer.
+This is a great option for buyers who want new construction but don’t have time for a dirt start.
+Builders have become more conservative with the number of spec homes they have in inventory after the 2008 housing crisis.

 Contracting with the builder to build a new home for you from beginning to end.
-A dirt start will test your patience because it can seem to take forever to see any kind of progress.
-Plans usually have to be drawn up and go through permission processes with the city.
-If you are in a brand-new filing, you will have to wait for certain infrastructure like roads, sidewalks, water and sewer lines to be established before your home construction can begin.
+A dirt start will test your patience because it can seem to take forever.
+Usually, plans have to be drawn up and go through the permission processes with the city.
+If you are in a brand new filing, you will have to wait for certain infrastructure like roads, sidewalks, water and sewer lines to be established before your home construction can begin.
 Just a few items that have to happen before the pre-foundation dig can begin:

 - Infrastructure established